Letztes Update: 1. November 2024

 The custody account fee at Swissquote depends on the custody account volume, which includes all assets except cash, and is charged quarterly.
 The maximum deposit fee is CHF 50 per quarter.
 For assets over CHF 1 million, an additional quarterly fee of 0.0075% is charged.
 Value added tax will be charged additionally.

 A custody account fee is charged for equity and ETF positions, which is based on the value of the securities portfolio.
 No custody account fee is charged for investments in investment funds or bonds.
 The custody account fee is calculated daily on the basis of the position values at the end of the day and invoiced monthly plus VAT.
-There is no minimum monthly deposit fee and the inactivity fee has also been abolished.
-The maximum fee is limited to CHF 10 per month.
+There is no minimum monthly custody account fee and the inactivity fee has also been abolished.

 Product range